runa91/bite_release/README.md

   * [Acknowledgments](#acknowledgments)
   * [Contact](#contact)

-Step 1: Click on the gif to the left

 ## Description

 **BITE: Beyond priors for Improved Three-D dog pose Estimation** is a method for dog pose and shape estimation.